 She graduated from City University with an LLB Law degree and obtained her LPC with Distinction from the University of Law.

-Holly is a solicitor who joined the firm in 2020 having previously worked at another law firm with offices across London and Hertfordshire.
+Holly qualified as a solicitor in 2018 and joined the firm in 2020 having previously worked at another law firm with offices across London and Hertfordshire.

 With a speciality in Commercial Property and general real estate matters, Holly can assist with a wide range of issues including the acquisition and disposal of freehold, leasehold and unregistered property, licences, title separation, overages, secured lending and refinancing.

 Holly has also assisted with portfolio management, overseeing legal work relating to client’s investment properties, including leasing, licencing and financing.

 She has acted for lenders, charities, industrial and provident societies, companies and individuals.

 Ian West is a partner in the Private Client team.
 He deals with a wide range of matters including commercial and residential conveyancing, will drafting, trusts and probate and powers of attorney.